 If you are returning from family and medical leave taken for your own serious health condition, but you are unable to perform the essential functions of your job because of a physical or mental disability, NMT Management Inc. will attempt to accommodate you.
 Your use of family and medical leave will not result in the loss of any employment benefit that you earned or were entitled to before using family and medical leave.

 It is unlawful for the Company to interfere with, restrain, or deny the exercise of any right provided by State or Federal family and medical leave law.
 It is also unlawful for NMT Management Inc. to refuse to hire or to discharge or discriminate against any individual for being involved in any proceedings related to family and medical leave.

 Pregnancy, childbirth, or related medical conditions will be treated like any other disability, and an employee on leave will be eligible for temporary disability benefits in the same amount and degree as any other employee on leave.

 Any employee planning to take pregnancy disability leave should advise their supervisor as early as possible.
 The individual should inform Management and contact Human Resources (if necessary) to discuss the following conditions:

-- Employee who needs to take pregnancy disability must inform Massage Revolution when a leave is expected to begin and how long it will likely last.
-If the need for a leave or transfer is foreseeable, employee must provide notification at least 30 days before the pregnancy disability leave or transfer is to begin.
-Employee must consult with their supervisor regarding the scheduling of any planned medical treatment or supervision in order to minimize disruption to the operations of the Company.
+- Employee who needs to take pregnancy disability must inform NMT Management Inc. when a leave is expected to begin and how long it will likely last.
+If the need for a leave or transfer is foreseeable, employee must provide notification at least 30 days before the pregnancy disability leave or transfer is to begin. employee must consult with their supervisor regarding the scheduling of any planned medical treatment or supervision in order to minimize disruption to the operations of the Company.
 Any such scheduling is subject to the approval of the employee’s health care provider;

 - If 30 days’ advance notice is not possible, notice must be given as soon as practical;